Telephone number, if you want to be on the Rush Limbaugh program today, we're going to get the phone calls in an L GIFO.

 We need to find out how to broaden our base.

-You know, uh it it's it works when the Democrats run conservative Democrats and local state House of Representatives elections.
+You know, it works when the Democrats run conservative Democrats in local state House of Representatives elections.

-When the Democrats do want to win, uh, especially in local house race, they start they run Democrats or conservatives, conservative Democrats.
+When the Democrats do want to win, especially in local House where they start, they run Democrats or conservatives, conservative Democrats, and they win.

 Now, having said that, it is very interesting to listen to Obama cite Reagan.